imesh562/sales-rep-management-app-flutter/README.md

 ### Developed an admin panel to provide Data visualization and system security features to admin users with different access levels.

 ## IMPORTANT
-### Step 01 - To use the app please add the firebase configuration file (google-services.json) to android/app folder.
+### - To use the app please add the firebase configuration file (google-services.json) to android/app folder.

 ## Screenshots.